COVESA/cdsp/cdsp/information-layer/handlers/src/realmdb/README.md

+# RealmDB

 This directory contains the RealmDB Handler as Node.js application.
-As [RealmDB](https://www.mongodb.com/docs/atlas/device-sdks/sdk/node/) is an embedded database, the RealmDB Handler directly embedds the RealmSDK which creates the [RealmDB database](https://github.com/realm/realm-js) file(s) automatically in the working directory during runtime of RealmDB Handler.
+As [RealmDB](https://www.mongodb.com/docs/atlas/device-sdks/sdk/node/) is an embedded database, the RealmDB Handler directly embeds the RealmSDK which creates the [RealmDB database](https://github.com/realm/realm-js) file(s) automatically in the working directory during runtime of RealmDB Handler.
 # Features

 - **Authentication**: Authenticates with MongoDB Realm using an API key.